 - Public Health Emergency, is the HHS Office of the Assistant Secretary for Preparedness and Response that leads the country in preparing for, responding to, and recovering from the adverse health effects of emergencies and disasters.

-- USDA-APHIS: Emergency Preparedness and Response
+- USDA-APHIS: Emergency Response

 - Disaster Preparedness for Veterinarians, American Veterinary Medical Association (AVMA): AVMA disaster preparedness program assists veterinarians, animal owners, and others interested in the well-being of animals to prepare for animal safety in the event of a disaster.